pdglenchur-glitch/esop_dashboard/README.md

 2. **Plans are shrinking in number but growing in size.** The total number of ESOPs declined from 6,718 (2014) to a low of 6,467 (2020) before recovering to 6,548 (2022), a net drop of 2.5%.
 Over the same window, total participants grew 6.5%, from 14.05M to 14.96M.
 Fewer plans are covering more people, suggesting gradual consolidation into larger plans rather than net plan growth.

-3. **ESOP adoption is industry- and geography-concentrated.** Just three industries — Manufacturing (21%), Professional/Scientific/Technical Services (19%), and Construction (16%) account for over half of all ESOP companies.
+3. **ESOP adoption is industry- and geography-concentrated.** Just three industries; Manufacturing (21%), Professional/Scientific/Technical Services (19%), and Construction (16%) account for over half of all ESOP companies.
 Geographically, California leads by plan count (781 ESOPs, ~12% of the national total), while states like Arkansas are outliers on a per-plan basis: just 47 plans but over 2M participants (~43K participants per plan, nearly 20x the national average of ~2,284), pointing to a handful of very large employer-sponsored plans concentrated there.

 ## Tools